maurovm/thesis_template/README.md

-# DPhil / PhD doctoral thesis template
+# DPhil / PhD doctoral thesis class template

-LaTeX template for an undergraduate 4th year project (4YP) report or a DPhil thesis for a student of the
+LaTeX class template for an undergraduate 4th year project (4YP) report or a DPhil thesis for a student of the
 [Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).
-Although originally created for a student at Oxford, I included some examples below for a PhD thesis for the Massachusetts Institute of Technology and (cough, cough) the University of Cambridge.
-It should be easy for you to adjust this template to suit the requirements of other academic institutions.
+Although I originally created this class for a student at Oxford, I also include some examples for a PhD thesis for the Massachusetts Institute of Technology and the University of Cambridge.
+It should be easy for you to adjust this class to suit the requirements your academic institution.

 &nbsp;